Dylan Thomas

-Dylan Marlais Thomas (27 October 1914 – 9 November 1953) was a Welsh poet and writer whose works include the poems "Do not go gentle into that good night" and "And death shall have no dominion", as well as the "play for voices" Under Milk Wood.
+Dylan Marlais Thomas (27 October 1914 – 9 November 1953) was a Welsh poet and writer, whose works include the poems "Do not go gentle into that good night" and "And death shall have no dominion", as well as the "play for voices" Under Milk Wood.
 He also wrote stories and radio broadcasts such as A Child's Christmas in Wales and Portrait of the Artist as a Young Dog.
-He became widely popular in his lifetime and remained so after his death at the age of 39 in New York City.
+He became widely popular in his lifetime, and remained so after his death at the age of 39 in New York City.
 By then, he had acquired a reputation, which he had encouraged, as a "roistering, drunken and doomed poet".

-Thomas was born in Swansea, Wales, in 1914.
-In 1931, when he was 16, Thomas, an undistinguished pupil, left school to become a reporter for the South Wales Daily Post.
+Dylan Thomas was born in Swansea in 1914, leaving school in 1932 to become a reporter for the South Wales Daily Post.
 Many of his works appeared in print while he was still a teenager.
 In 1934, the publication of "Light breaks where no sun shines" caught the attention of the literary world.
-While living in London, Thomas met Caitlin Macnamara.
-They married in 1937 and had three children: Llewelyn, Aeronwy, and Colm.
+While living in London, Thomas met Caitlin Macnamara; they married in 1937 and had three children: Llewelyn, Aeronwy, and Colm.

 He came to be appreciated as a popular poet during his lifetime, though he found earning a living as a writer difficult.
 He began augmenting his income with reading tours and radio broadcasts.
-His radio recordings for the BBC during the late 1940s brought him to the public's attention, and he was frequently used by the BBC as an accessible voice of the literary scene.

-Thomas first travelled to the United States in the 1950s.
-His readings there brought him a degree of fame, while his erratic behaviour and drinking worsened.
-His time in the United States cemented his legend, and he went on to record to vinyl such works as A Child's Christmas in Wales.
+His radio recordings for the BBC during the late 1940s brought him to the public's attention, and he was frequently featured by the BBC as an accessible voice of the literary scene.
+Thomas first travelled to the United States in the 1950s; his readings there brought him a degree of fame, while his erratic behaviour and drinking worsened.
 During his fourth trip to New York in 1953, Thomas became gravely ill and fell into a coma.
-He died on 9 November 1953 and his body was returned to Wales.
-On 25 November 1953, he was interred at St Martin's churchyard in Laugharne, Carmarthenshire.
+He died on 9 November, and his body was returned to Wales.
+On 25 November, he was interred at St. Martin's churchyard in Laugharne, Carmarthenshire.

-Although Thomas wrote exclusively in the English language, he has been acknowledged as one of the most important Welsh poets of the 20th century.
-He is noted for his original, rhythmic, and ingenious use of words and imagery.
-His position as one of the great modern poets has been much discussed, and he remains popular with the public.
+Appraisals of Thomas’s work have noted his original, rhythmic, and ingenious use of words and imagery.
+Further appraisals following on from new critical editions of his poems have sought to explore in more depth his unique modernist poetic, setting aside the distracting legend of the "doomed poet", and seeking thereby to secure his status as a major poet of the 20th century.